Astrid Lindgren – a voice to be reckoned with

 If you know Pippi, you know that she's a girl who defies all conventions.
 She lives by herself although she's only a child, and she is strong enough to lift a horse.
 It's easy to imagine the stir caused by this little girl in the 1940s – full of rebellion and with little respect for grown-ups and authorities.

 In 1945, the first Pippi Longstocking book was published, when Lindgren was 38 years old.
 The book was an immediate success.
-Since then, the books about Pippi Longstocking have been translated into more than 75 languages.
+Since then, the books about Pippi Longstocking have been translated into 78 languages (2024).

 So many books!